-2018 Incentive Compensation (IC) Awards: For 2018, the Committee retained the six performance metrics used in 2017 - except it changed adjusted operating companies income to adjusted operating income, consistent with our financial reporting - and it set performance targets for those metrics.
-Each of the 2018 performance targets reflects the Company's 2018 budget approved by the Board, with a performance factor of 100 equating to achieving budgeted results.
+2019 Incentive Compensation (IC) Awards: For 2019, the Committee retained the six performance metrics used in 2018 and it set performance targets for those metrics.
+Each of the 2019 financial performance targets reflects the Company's 2019 budget approved by the Board, with a performance factor of 100 equating to achieving budgeted results.
 The Committee also established key strategic initiatives to measure our performance.
-The full range of potential results is reflected in a pre-established matrix that will generate an overall IC performance rating for 2018.
+The full range of potential results is reflected in a pre-established matrix that will generate an overall IC performance rating for 2019.
 In addition to pre-establishing a formula for grading our results against the performance factors, the Committee pre-established the weights for each factor.

-Long-Term Equity Awards: The Committee establishes the equity award target opportunity for our CEO and each NEO based on Company targets by salary grade, which are unchanged from the levels established in 2014, and the individual's performance rating for this award.
+Long-Term Equity Awards: The Committee establishes the equity award target opportunity for our CEO and each other NEO based on Company targets by salary grade, which are unchanged from the levels established in 2014, and the individual's performance rating for this award.
 The Committee grants the individual 60% of the award opportunity in the form of performance-based PSUs and 40% in the form of time-based RSUs.